๐Ÿ‘€ Curious to see how Pinch works? Explore our Interactive Demo Library

 Every business has its own accounting software, and your payment platform should connect with your payments tool of choice.

-• check Seamless integration with leading accounting software
+• Seamless integration with leading accounting software

-• check Open API — the only limit is your imagination
+• Open API โ€” the only limit is your imagination

 Support for direct debit and credit card payments